pen-to-squareGetting Started Guide

 WSC

-1. Open MetaMask and click the “Networks” dropdown menu.
+1. Open MetaMask and click the "Network" dropdown menu.

 2. Select "Add Network" > "Add a network manually."

 Deploying and testing smart contracts on the WSCChain mainnet requires WSC tokens.
-You can bridge tokens yourself using a cross-chain bridge.
+You can bridge them in yourself using a cross-chain bridge.

 Step 3: Write your first smart contract